-Yesterday I had my first 1×1 with my new boss and she gave me a tip that I know all too well – don’t offer to pickup food for the team.
+Yesterday I had a conversation with a mentor and she gave me a tip that I know all too well – don’t offer to pickup food for the team.

 Now, in some cases, it may be your job to put in the food orders.
 For admins and event planners, it’s fine.